hyde-staging/experimental-decap-integration/README.md

 ## Issues

 At the moment, it seems to be hard to get support for Blade pages.
+See https://github.com/decaporg/decap-cms/issues/7109

+I also have some security concerns, see https://github.com/decaporg/decap-cms/issues/7108

 ## Resources